-The City of Roseburg is proposing to swap residential land with significant development constraints inside the Urban Growth Boundary (UGB) with land immediately outside the UGB that is much easier to develop.
-Simply put, the City is proposing to swap undeveloped residential land with severe slopes for flat residential land.
+The City of Roseburg is proposing to swap residential land with significant development constraints inside the Urban Growth Boundary (KGB) with fain immediately outside the UGB that is much easier to develop.
+Simply upt. the City is proposing to swap undeveloped residential land with severe slopes for flat residential land.
 The process of a UGB swap is officially referred to in statute as a UGB exchange.
-The UGB line will move in such a manner as to create no net increase in the number of possible dwelling units currently allowed in the UGB as compared to the new boundaries proposed.
+The UGB line will move in such a manner a to create no net increase in the number of posible develing units currently allowed in the UGB as compared to the new boundaries proposed.

 The purpose of the swap is to help facilitate residential growth by providing more easily developed land.
 The project proposes removal of approximately 290 acres of land (see map; shown in red) from the UGB.
 This land is impractical to develop at urban densities.
-Removal of this property will allow for limited development opportunities under rural land use laws within the jurisdiction of Douglas County.
-In turn, the project proposes incorporation of approximately 220 acres of land (see map; shown in blue) into the Charter Oaks area.
+Removal of this property will allow for limited development opportunities under rural and use laws within the princidation of Douglas County, In turn, the project proposes incorporation of approximately 220 acres of land (see map; shown in blue) into the Charter Oaks area.
 This land has been identified as a more suitable location for urban development within the City.
 The proposed UGB swap will only move the UGB line.
-Further annexation of property into the city limits will need to occur and should be anticipated as private development and public utility upgrades within the area are proposed.
+Further annexation of property into the Charter of the Charter Oaks area and the Charter Oaks area.
+This land has been identified as a more suitable location for urban development within the City.
+The proposed UGB swap will only move the UGB line.
+Further annexation of property into the Charter of the Charter Oaks area.
+This land has been identified as a more and the proposed UGB swap will only move the UGB line.
+Further annexation of property into the Charter Oaks area.
+This land has been identified as a more annexation of property into the Charter Oaks area.
+This land has been identified as a more annexation of property into the Charter Oaks area.
+This land has been identified as a more oaks are annexation of property into the Charter Oaks area.
+This land has been identified as a more oaks are annexation of property into the Charter Oaks area.

-Swapping lands with constrained development opportunities for land that can accommodate more efficient and logical urban development is an important tool the City can use to address our current housing situation.
-Recent housing documents used to guide ways in which the City may better facilitate housing growth identify the UGB swap as a primary way in which the City may create housing development opportunities.
+Swapping lands with constrained development opportunities for land that can accommodate more efficient and logical urban development is an insportant tool the City can use to address our current housing situation.
+Recent housing documents used to guide ways in which the City may better facilitate housing growth leichity the UGB ways as a primary way in which the City may repert bousing development opportunities.